mertbasaryildirim/Interest-Calculator/README.md

 - **JavaScript:** For calculations and dynamic updates.

 ## Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or create a pull request.
+This project is not open for contributions.
+If you wish to make any additions or changes, please fork the repository and maintain the changes in your own repositories.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).